CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Experiments

-\textbf{R3: Centralized debriefing enhances coordination more than decentralized reflection.} The debriefing method, which focuses on generating explicit cooperation strategies, enables LLM agents to achieve more stable collaboration compared to decentralized reflection or zero-shot approaches, evidenced by higher success rates than baselines across tasks.
-The main performance boost comes from the formalized coordination strategy, which both defines how to communicate and how to respond given a dialogue.
-Interestingly, this method reveals that LLMs sometimes fail to understand complex natural language messages, so the agents eventually develop concise communication protocols (like "hold" and "go" in Section \ref{sec:communication-protocol}) to ensure their intentions are easily interpretable among themselves.
+\paragraph{\textbf{R3: Centralized debriefing enhances coordination more than decentralized reflection.}} The debriefing method, which focuses on generating explicit cooperation strategies, enables LLM agents to achieve more stable collaboration compared to decentralized reflection or zero-shot approaches, evidenced by higher success rates than baselines across tasks.
+Qualitatively, the resulting conversations are human-interpretable, paving the way for future human–AI communication in cooperative driving scenarios.
+Please refer to our \underline{supplementary videos} for examples of the generated dialogues.
+The primary performance boost of \method{} stems from the formalized coordination strategy, which explicitly defines how each agent should communicate and respond within a dialogue across different scenarios.
+Examples of learned cooperative strategies for each scenario are illustrated in \appref{appendix:qualitative-knowledge}.
+Interestingly, \method{} reveals that LLMs can struggle to understand complex AI-generated messages that resemble natural language, so agents eventually develop concise communication protocols (like "hold" and "go" in \appref{sec:communication-protocol}) to ensure that their intentions are easily interpretable among themselves.
 However, open challenges still remain.
-For example, the debriefing process can go awry where no agents can find issues with the cooperation strategies in harder and longer-horizon tasks like \texttt{negotiation-highway-exit}.
-We further provide detailed qualitative analysis in Section \ref{sec:qualitative_analysis}.
+For example, although the learned strategies are easy to verify, the debriefing process used to identify them can sometimes fail, where no agents can find issues with the cooperation strategies in harder and longer-horizon tasks, such as \texttt{negotiation-highway-exit}.